What is Solar Power?

 Solar power is energy from the sun.
-"Solar" is the Latin word for "sun" and it's a powerful source of energy.
+“Solar” is the Latin word for “sun” and, it’s a powerful source of energy.
 Without it, there will be no life.
-Solar energy is considered as a serious source of energy for many years because of the vast amounts of energy that is made freely available, if harnessed by modern technology.
+Solar energy is considered an important source for many years because of the vast amounts of energy that is made freely available if harnessed by modern technology.

 It is renewable!

 - The technology used to convert the sun’s power into electricity does not produce smoke (carbon dioxide and other air pollutants).

 - Tapping the sun’s energy does not usually destroy the environment.

 Unfortunately, the sun is not available at the night, and on some days, clouds and rains, and other natural conditions prevent the sun’s powerful rays from reaching us.
 That means that it is not always available.
 This is why we cannot rely on solar energy alone.